 Rep. George Santos tells GOP colleagues he won't serve on House committees

-Washington — Embattled Republican Rep. George Santos of New York will recuse himself from serving on House committees, he told his GOP colleagues in a closed-door meeting Tuesday, two Republican aides in the meeting confirmed to CBS News.
+Washington — Embattled Republican Rep. George Santos of New York will recuse himself from serving on House committees, he told his GOP colleagues in a closed-door meeting on Tuesday, Republican aides and GOP lawmakers on Capitol Hill said.

 Santos was assigned to the House Small Business Committee and Science, Space and Technology Committee earlier this month by House Republican leaders.
-His decision not to sit on the two panels comes a day after Santos met with House Speaker Kevin McCarthy on Capitol Hill, though McCarthy has not disclosed what they discussed.
+His decision to forgo seats on the two panels comes a day after Santos met with House Speaker Kevin McCarthy on Capitol Hill, during which Santos asked the speaker if he could recuse himself from committees, according to McCarthy.

+"I think it was the appropriate decision that until he could clear everything up, he's off committees right now," McCarthy told reporters after the House GOP gathering.

+The speaker said that if the now-vacant seats on the Small Business and Science Committees are filled, it will be on a temporary basis, and Santos would be able to reclaim the spots if and when he answers all questions and is "cleared."

+"The voters have elected him and he'll have a voice here in Congress, and until he answers all those questions, then at that time, he'll be able to be seated on committees," McCarthy said.

-In the meeting of the House Republican conference, Santos apologized to his colleagues for being a distraction, the two sources told CBS News.
+In the meeting of the House Republican conference, Santos apologized to his colleagues for being a distraction, two sources in the room told CBS News.
+GOP Rep. Elise Stefanik of New York, the chair of the Republican conference and a supporter of Santos during his congressional campaign, told reporters following the meeting that he "voluntarily removed himself" from House committees.

 An aide to Santos said in a statement that he is "reserving his seats on his assigned committees until he has been properly cleared of both campaign and personal financial investigations."